mhussien86/HackAcross/README.md

 ### Technical Specifications
 Backend is javascript and node.js, and frontend is java.
 For natural language processing, we use 'natural' for node.js.
 The natural language processing currently only tokenize the items and performs no actual analysis and categorization.
 Backend can be found in this Repo (https://github.com/openhack-hackacross/openhack-sthlm-2019/blob/master/README.md)

+Frontend is an android mobile app that calls the service and show the crisis details (location-source-link...etc).

 ## Roadmap